GEN_1 Design Wheelchair

 Free Wheelchair Mission, Don Schoendorfer

-Free Wheelchair Mission, GEN_1 Design is a one-size-fits-all multipurpose wheelchair designed for use in rugged terrain.
+GEN_1 Design Wheelchair is a durable wheelchair designed for use in rugged terrain.

-Free Wheelchair Mission in collaboration with other charitable organizations acting as local distribution partners.
+Free Wheelchair Mission works in collaboration with other charitable organizations acting as local distribution partners.

 Rough Rider Wheelchair (Whirlwind Wheelchair International), Rough Terrain Wheelchair (Motivation UK), Leveraged Freedom Chair (GRIT), ROC Wheels (Reach Out and Care).
 Here is a complete list of organizations distributing wheelchairs in the developing world (their own design and/or second-hand).

 Physically disabled persons in low- and middle-income countries.
 Eligibility criteria to qualify for a free wheelchair can be found on the designer’s website.